 See the rustic Wonder House.
 The house is so named because it houses nine levels within what appears to be a normal, two-story rock house.
 This house was built in the 1930s by Carlos Hill and his brother-in-law after Hill married and settled on Rich Mountain in the 1930s.

 The four seasons each have their own distinctive beauty, so the landscape here on the mountain is ever changing as one season leads to another.
-The park hosts special events including the Butterfly Count, Hamfest (Annual Amateur Radio Festival), Rod Run (Classic & Antique Car Festival), and Christmas on the Mountain.
+The park hosts special events including the Butterfly Count, Hamfest (Annual Amateur Radio Festival), Rod Run (Classic & Antique Car Festival), Pioneer Day, Peak to Peak, and Christmas on the Mountain.
 Join the fun at these fantastic things to do in western Arkansas and take home special memories of your time spent here.

 Whether you want to visit for a week or a weekend, call Queen Wilhelmina State Park today to book your visit!